elysiajs/documentation/docs/life-cycle/transform.md

+---
+title: Transform - ElysiaJS
+head:
+  - - meta
+    - property: 'og:title'
+      content: Transform - ElysiaJS

+  - - meta
+    - name: 'description'
+      content: Executed just before "Validation" process, designed to mutate context to conform with the validation or appending new value.
+It's recommended to use transform for the following.
+Mutate existing context to conform with validation.

+  - - meta
+    - name: 'og:description'
+      content: Executed just before "Validation" process, designed to mutate context to conform with the validation or appending new value.
+It's recommended to use transform for the following.
+Mutate existing context to conform with validation.
+---

 # Transform
 Executed just before **Validation** process, designed to mutate context to conform with the validation or appending new value.